DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 >
 > #### Bad examples
 >
-> - Gorse SCITT has set up organisation permissions for teacher training courses you work on with them
+> - Gorse SCITT has set up organisation permissions for teacher training courses you run with them
 > - Jennifer Walters submitted an application for English Literature (XB55)

 For now, we should end all subject lines with “- manage teacher training applications”.
 This is because we share a GOV&#8203;.&#8203;UK Notify account with other services, and our emails are sent from “Becoming a Teacher”.